-- Trainers and clients should keep 2m apart at all times, and avoid all close proximity and physical contact throughout sessions.
-This means trainers will not currently be able to offer assisted stretches, spotting or physical assistance during exercises.
+- Trainers and clients should keep 2m apart whenever possible, and minimise close proximity and physical contact throughout sessions.
+Trainers will not currently be able to offer assisted stretches, spotting or physical assistance during exercises.

-- Trainers and clients are encouraged to wash hands or use an anti-bacterial hand gel regularly, including before and after sessions in line with government guidelines.
+- Trainers and clients are encouraged to wash hands or use an anti-bacterial hand gel regularly, including before and after sessions.

 - Trainers and clients should avoid touching their face and have a tissue handy to sneeze or cough into.